Katherine Washington: USA Basketball

-Washington continued to play for the US National team in the 1957 World Championships, held Rio de Janeiro, Brazil.
+Washington continued to play for the US National team in the 1957 World Championships, held in Rio de Janeiro, Brazil.
 The team was more balanced this time.
 There were four NBC players, including Nera White, but there were eight other players from five other teams, such as Joan Crawford who played for Clarendon Junior College (although would go on to play for NBC).
 The team lost a close game to Czechoslovakia in preliminary play 53–50, but would avenge the game in a rematch later in the tournament.
 Overall, the team had eight wins against the single loss.
 The US team played USSR in the title game, representing the first time these two teams played each other.
-White, on the US team's best players, was kneed in the mouth in the first half of the game, and could not return to play.
+White, one the US team's best players, was kneed in the mouth in the first half of the game, and could not return to play.
 The USSR led most of the game, but the US team came back late and took the lead.
 The USA emerged victorious, winning the game 51–48, and earning the gold medal, and the title of World Champion.

 In 1959, the US national team was made up of players from several teams, but seven were from 1952, the Flying Queens team, which represented Wayland Baptist.
 The coach of the US team was Harley Redin who coached the Flying Queens.
 Washington was one of the Wayland Baptist players.
 The team represented the US at the Pan American Games, which were held in Chicago, Illinois, the first time the event had been held in the US.
 The US team won all eight games, earning the gold medal.
-Washington averaged 4.8 points per games.
+Washington averaged 4.8 points per game.